-D. "Make a reasonable provision for the unearned premium reserves forlong duration contracts and/or <insert Other Loss Reserve item on which the Appointed Actuary is expressing an Opinion> of the Company under the terms of its contracts and agreements."
+D. "Make a reasonable provision for the unearned premium reserves for P&C Long Duration Contracts and/or <insert Other Loss Reserve item on which the Appointed Actuary is expressing an Opinion> of the Company under the terms of its contracts and agreements.

-If there is any aggregation or combination of items in Exhibit A, the opinion language should clearly identify the combined items.
+If there is any aggregation or combination of items in Exhibit A, the opinion language should clearly identify the combined items."